cjdoris/ExactpAdics/README.md

 The rationale for the design of the package and an overview of the internal structure can be found in [this article](http://arxiv.org/my-article).

 The package is [hosted here on GitHub](https://github.com/cjdoris/ExactpAdics) and can be [downloaded from here](https://github.com/cjdoris/ExactpAdics/releases).
+The [user manual is here](https://cjdoris.github.io/ExactpAdics).

 Please direct any comments, queries or complaints to [the GitHub issue tracker](https://github.com/cjdoris/ExactpAdics/issues).